-New Britain, PA – Six new attorneys have recently joined the education law firm of Sweet, Stevens, Katz & Williams.
+New Britain, PA – Five new attorneys have recently joined the education law firm of Sweet, Stevens, Katz & Williams.

 “We’re pleased to welcome these accomplished attorneys to our team over the past few months,” said Sharon W. Montanye, Managing Partner.
 “Collectively, their unique and distinctive professional backgrounds will come together to bolster our abilities to help our clients throughout Pennsylvania and New Jersey.”